 Rose Valley

-The views to Rose Valley opposite were magnificent.
-Although we’d planned to go back the way we came, via the café for some refreshment, we couldn’t help but climb higher and higher.
 We made it to the top of Görkündere Ridge which overlooks the valley.
-It took about half an hour but when we finally made it we could see over the chimneys and far across to the amazing panorama beyond.
+It took about half an hour but when we finally got to the top we could see over the chimneys and far across to the amazing panorama beyond.
 Well worth the climb.

 It soon became clear that Göreme was on the other side of the ridge.
 We pushed on trying to find a shortcut back.
 As we walked we realised that the ridge led to the ‘lookout point’ where people gathered perilously close to the edge to photograph the sunset.
-As we stood looking down over the town the sound of the muezzin’s echoing call to prayer wafted in the air.
-One of those moments when you just have to stop and quietly soak it all up.

 We trecked back down the other side of the ridge and through the town.
 We’d had an amazing few days in Goreme and would have loved to have stayed longer.
-But we had a schedule and needed to be at the Otogar by 7.30 that evening for the next stage of our Turkey Tour and the night bus to Pamukkale.
+But we had a schedule and needed to be at the Otogar by 7.30 that evening for the next stage of our Turkey Tour and the dreaded night bus to Pamukkale.

 It’s been more than 20 years since we visited this special region and other areas of Turkey.
 For a month we caught buses across the world and stayed in ridiculously inexpensive hotels of outstanding design.
 Meals have always been very fun and useful.
 The people are ever-present.
 Thank you so much for getting your interesting articles back to you.
 This was especially evoking the soundtrack of your short Goreme video.
 Maybe I have some old pictures to digitalize….
 Peet is worried